New York Custody and Co-Parenting Laws

 For Mothers

-Mothers in New York often take on a significant share of daily caregiving, and the courts recognize the importance of this involvement.
+Mothers often take on a significant share of daily caregiving, and the courts recognize the importance of this involvement.
 At the same time, New York emphasizes that children benefit from strong, consistent relationships with both parents whenever it is safe and appropriate.
 The goal is to support arrangements that provide stability, predictability, and meaningful involvement from both sides of the family.

 Here are some considerations that may help mothers feel informed and confident throughout the custody and parenting-time process: